 Students should be able to determine and analyze the central idea or theme of works.
-As students begin to build analytical and critical thinking skills, the course will include more themes, symbolism, imagery analysis, and more while encountering a variety of rich texts.show less
+As students begin to build analytical and critical thinking skills, the course will include more themes, symbolism, imagery analysis, and more while encountering a variety of rich texts.

-Depending on the school, students in the Junior may be offered American Literature.
+Depending on the school, Junior year students may be offered American Literature.
 In this course, students will continue to build upon prior reading and writing skills.
-Course will cover culturally and historically significant works in American literature.read more…
+The course will cover culturally and historically significant works in American literature.

 Senior texts will more likely include nonfiction and poetry and students should expect increased complexity in the texts this year.

 Other assignments such as presentations and research papers will require increased and thorough organization from students.
-This is a great way for students to practice project and time management skills.show less
+This is a great way for students to practice project and time management skills.

 Honors and AP Classes